 Southern Border

 As seen in numbers by U.S. Customs and Border Protection, the fiscal year of 2019 saw a first spike in undocumented migrants apprehended at the Southern U.S. border, caused by arrivals from Central America.
 The fact that these migrants often travel in family units while fleeing from violence then gave rise to the infamous Trump-era policy of jailing undocumented immigrants while separating them from any children they might have been traveling with.
-Another Trump administration policy, dubbed Remain in Mexico, is in use until today - two years after Biden took office - after judges blocked its termination, negotiations with Mexico stretched and finally the dismantling of the program became another case for the courts.
+Another Trump administration policy, dubbed Remain in Mexico, is in use until today after courts blocked its termination.
+It says that asylum seekers at the Southern border have to wait for their court date in Mexico instead of the United States.

 Description